galaxyproject/galaxy-hub/doc/AUTHORING.md

 #### Shrinkwrapping the contents

-One issue you can run into with an HTML wrapper is that the Markdown inside will get wrapped in `<p>` tags.
-Most of the time this is only a problem because of the extra padding it surrounds the Markdown with.
-Adding the `trim-p` class to the HTML wrapper should remove the padding.
+If you end up with extra space around your wrapped Markdown, try adding the [`trim-p`](#trim-p) class to the wrapper.

 ## Images